 [U] Put your faith in God.

-For the sake of thoroughness, I’ll include some versions of the most prevalent Christian definition of faith taken from the New Testament.
+For the sake of thoroughness, I’ll include some versions of the most prevalent Christian definition of faith taken from the Bible.

 "Faith is the substance of things hoped for, the evidence of things not seen."
 Hebrews 11:1 (KJV)